DashDevs Blog Fintech CBDC for Fintech Builders: Pros, Cons, and Real-World Examples

 • For fintech builders, CBDCs matter not as hype, but as a potential new layer in wallets, identity, payments, treasury, and digital financial infrastructure.

 This distinction matters more than it might seem.
-And as 137 countries and currency unions representing 98% of global GDP are now actively exploring CBDCs — up from just 35 in May 2020 — understanding what they actually are, how they work, and what risks they carry has become essential for anyone building or operating in digital financial infrastructure.
+137 countries and currency unions representing 98% of global GDP are now actively exploring CBDCs — up from just 35 in May 2020.
+Understanding what central bank digital currency actually is, how it works, and what risks it carries has become essential for anyone building wallets, payment platforms, or regulated financial products.

 What Is a CBDC?